pop-os/gnome-shell/TESTING.md

      - [ ] Workspaces and Applications can be toggled on an off
      - [ ] Date & Time position can be move Center, Left, Right
      - [ ] Windows Controls Minimize and Maximize can be toggled on and off

+### GNOME Shell Extensions

+#### Dock
+- [ ] Settings > Desktop > Dock (toggle the settings)
+     - [ ] Enable Dock
+     - [ ] Extend dock to the edges of the screen
+     - [ ] Show Launcher in Dock
+     - [ ] Show Workspaces in Dock
+     - [ ] Show Application in Dock
+     - [ ] Dock visibility can be changed
+       - [ ] Dock shows and hides when set to Always Hide
+       - [ ] Dock hides when a window is maximized when set to Intelligently Hide
+     - [ ] Dock size can be changed
+     - [ ] Dock position can be changed
+     - [ ] Dock and Icon Alignment on the Screen can be changed

+#### Workspaces
+- [ ] Settings > Desktop > Workspaces
+     - [ ] Switch between Dynamic and Fixed Workspaces
+     - [ ] Change number of Fixed Workspaces
+     - [ ] Change Multi-monitor Behavior (requires testing with external display)
+     - [ ] Change placement of the Workspace Picker

+#### Gestures
+- [ ] Four finger swipe up and down switches between workspaces
+- [ ] Four finger swipe left toggles workspace menu
+- [ ] Four finger swipe right toggles applications menu
+- [ ] Pinch-Zoom works for the following apps
+  - Firefox
+  - GNOME Terminal
+  - GIMP and Glimpse
+  - Nautilus
+  - Image Viewer
+  - Inkscape

+##### With tiling and show active hint enabled open any two windows.
+- With windows next to each other.
+  - [ ] Three finger swipe left and right swaps focus between the windows
+- With windows on top of each other.
+  - [ ] Three finger swipe up and down swaps focus between the windows

+#### Desktop Icons NG (DING)
+##### Test on an empty workspace right click and select Desktop Icons Settings
+- [ ] Show the personal folder in the desktop
+- [ ] Show the trash icon in the desktop
+- [ ] Show external driver in the desktop
+- [ ] Change size of the icons in the desktop

+#### Install and open any of the following
+##### Mattermost, Slack, Psensor, Steam
+##### With any or all of the apps running open Extensions and toggle Ubuntu AppIndicators
+- [ ] Toggling on and off hides and shows AppIndicators in the Top Bar

 ### Reset GNOME Shell
 - [ ] Gnome Shell restarts with `Alt` + `F2` type `r` and `Enter`